OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

       }

       /**
-       * Call a service with a specific payload and return the HTTP response code received.
+       * Call a service with a specific payload and return the HTTP response code that was received.
-       * Delegate this step in order to made the test cases more easy to maintain.
+       * This step was delegated in order to made the test cases more easy to maintain.
        *
        * @param uri                URI of the target service
        * @param payloadContentType Content type of the payload to send